UPRI-earthquake/earthquake-hub-frontend/docs/MAP_FEATURES_DESIGN.md

 ### Implementation Notes (Updated)

 - A custom Leaflet control (`LegendControl`) renders a collapsible legend in the bottom-right, synced to `LayersControl` via a lightweight overlay registry.
-- Supported overlays for dynamic legend entries: Faults, Plate Boundaries, Population Density (shows units and source; tries to infer last update via `Last-Modified`).
+- Supported overlays for dynamic legend entries: Faults, Plate Boundaries.
 - Tooltips: the Layers toggle and Legend collapse button expose `title` and `aria-label` attributes for mouse/keyboard users.
 - No new dependencies; control uses React portal to render into a Leaflet control container.